 Arrive at this busy and impressive centre (with ample parking for cars and campervans), which is the gateway to the park.
 Your first priority is to fuel up for the fun ahead—tea and damper in the Mayi café is a must!
 Then buy your tickets and hop aboard one of the frequent (every 15 minutes) electric shuttle buses that will take you into the gorge.

-The centre also has an impressive gift shop and Aboriginal art gallery so plan to spend some time here too, either before or after your park visit.
+The centre also has an impressive gift shop and Indigenous art gallery so plan to spend some time here too, either before or after your gorge visit.

 Reach for the canopy

 From the shuttle bus, muster your troops and set out on the short Baral Marrjanga track, an elevated walkway that transports you directly into the cool of the rainforest and brings you to the river’s edge.
 From high above the forest floor look up at crows nest ferns perched in the canopy and see colourful butterflies flitting about.
 Try to catch a glimpse of the bright blue Ulysses butterfly that lives in the Daintree rainforest.

 At the river lookout, the kids will be entranced watching the water tumbling and gushing past huge boulders that look as though they’ve been scattered randomly down the gorge.

 Fun fact: Much of this water comes not from rain but from cloud-stripping, when leaves collect water from clouds as they pass over the forest on the mountain above!

 If you’re game, cross the suspension bridge across Rex Creek.
 Walk with ‘jelly-legs’ (bent knees) to help keep your balance as the bridge sways beneath you.
 Don’t be tempted to bounce or jump though!
 Pause in the middle and watch the clear waters cascading over rocks below—see if the kids can spot fish and turtles in the quieter pools.

 Ramble through the rainforest